Code-Institute-Submissions/TennisDeveloper-Think-Tank_4_0/README.md

 ## Credits

 - Content
-    - Instructions on how to implement the logo and navigation menu was taken from Love Running website.
+    - Instructions on implementing the logo and navigation menu were taken from the *[Love Running](https://tennisdeveloper.github.io/love-running/)* website.
-    - Instructions on how to implement landing page image with animation effects and cover text was taken from Love Running website.
+    - Instructions on implementing the landing page image with animation effects and cover text were taken from the *[Love Running](https://tennisdeveloper.github.io/love-running/)* website.
-    - Instructions on how to implement Sing Up section was taken from IvoToman.cz website and Love Running website.
+    - Instructions on implementing the Sign Up section were taken from *[Ivo Toman](https://www.ivotoman.sk)* website and the *[Love Running](https://tennisdeveloper.github.io/love-running/)* website.
     - The icons were taken from *[Font Awesome](https://www.fontawesome.com)*.